meganforbes/cspace-converter/docs/CONVERTERS.md

 ## How to create a converter

-Converters are defined in `config/initializers/converters`.
-This directory containers a `_record.rb` file that is the foundation for converter profiles to build upon.
-If a procedure or authority is not represented in `_record.rb` it cannot be mapped, and most likely should be added (pull requests welcome!).
+Converters are defined in `lib/collectionspace/converter/`.
+This directory containers a `_default/record.rb` file that is the foundation for converter profiles to build upon.
+If a procedure or authority is not represented in `record.rb` it cannot be mapped, and most likely should be added (pull requests welcome!).

 Subfolders in this directory are converter implementations.
 Each converter requires a `_config.rb` file to define its behavior.

-If you're creating a converter for `mymuseum` you could create `config/initializers/converters/mymuseum/_config.rb`.
+If you're creating a converter for `mymuseum` you could create `lib/collectionspace/converter/mymuseum/_config.rb`.

 ## Converter configuration

-Begin by copying the `default/_config.rb` but replace "Default" with "MyMuseum" (following ruby naming conventions).
+Begin by copying the `_default/default.rb` but replace "Default" with "MyMuseum" (following ruby naming conventions).

 ```